 In addition to show business, Julia is a certified apparatus Pilates Instructor and a certified post rehabilitative breast cancer exercise specialist with over a decade of teaching experience.
 Julia is also an avid supporter of Meals on Wheels and The Los Angeles Union Rescue Mission which provides help, hope and opportunity to children, women and men in need.

 Julia is incredibly grateful for the talented Southern Women who appear in her videos and to her husband who spends countless hours helping her with her Youtube channel.
 She sincerely appreciates the tremendous support and enthusiasm shown by the dedicated fans of the Southern Women Channel.
-Julia currently lives in Venice Beach, California…clear across the country from her beloved South…bless her heart.
+Julia currently lives in Marina Del Rey, California…clear across the country from her beloved South…bless her heart.